HookedBehemoth/blog/content/udon.md

 The next battle strategy was to replace VM entirely.
 Calls to the VM would end up in native-run C# code.
-Luckily the UDON VM was implemented in a set of interfaces so I could setup a "fake" VM that implements this interface.
+Luckily VRChat implemented the UDON VM in a set of interfaces, so I could set up a "fake" VM that implements this interface.

 Sadly this didn't work immediately as our modding framework didn't support interfaces.